Ashetoto/DOE-R-Shiny-application/README.md

 - **User-friendly Interface:** Our application offers an intuitive and interactive website interface, ensuring ease of use for users at all skill levels.

-- **D-Optimal Designs:** We've implemented functionality to generate and evaluate D-optimal designs, a crucial aspect of experimental design for optimizing biological assays.

-- **Custom Optimality Criteria:** Users have the flexibility to define custom optimality criteria, enabling tailored optimization based on specific experimental requirements.
+- **Customizable Experimental Setup:** Easily specify the number of numeric factors and set their specific properties, including naming, range, and whether they are categorical factors.

+- **Automated Design Generation:** Generate D-optimal designs with just a few clicks, controlling the number of runs to meet your experiment's requirements.

+- **Advanced Formulation Options:** Define your own formulation for the experiment, allowing for precise customization of factors and interactions.

-- **Statistical Diagnostics:** The application provides comprehensive statistical diagnostics, including D-Efficiency and power analysis, empowering users with insights into the quality and efficacy of their experimental designs.
+- **Comprehensive Statistical Analysis:** Access detailed design diagnostics, including D-Efficiency, A-Efficiency, G-Efficiency, and Average Variance of Prediction, empowering you with insights into the quality and robustness of your experimental design.

-- **Documentation:** We've included detailed help documents, functional specifications, and use cases to guide users through the application's features and functionalities.
+- **Powerful Visualization Tools:** Visualize your experimental design with interactive FDS plots, providing a clear understanding of the factor effects and interactions.

-- **Data Management:** Our framework allows users to save input parameters and output results, facilitating easy uploads for future reference and comparisons across multiple optimal designs.
+- **Efficient Data Management:** Save input parameters and output results for future reference, ensuring reproducibility and facilitating easy comparison across multiple optimal designs.

 ## Getting Started: